lightframes/laravel-slugmaker/README.md

 !
 Pay attention!
 Your model should not have a field named "slug"

-Your Eloquent models should use the `Fomvasss\SlugMaker\ModelHasSlug` trait.
+Your Eloquent models should use the `Lightframes\SlugMaker\ModelHasSlug` trait.

 The trait contains an method `getSlugSourceFields()` that you must implement yourself.